-When it comes to finding the right gym for you; what should you be looking for?
+When it comes to finding the right gym for you post Covid-19; what should you be looking for?

 We know how it goes.
 You join a gym, go almost five times a week for the first month.
 The second month you go but things start to get in the way (work gets busier, kids need ferrying around etc) so you’re down to two times a week.
 Third month you make one appearance and blame the boss for that extra workload.
 Fast forward six months and you only remember you’re a member of the gym because you’ve just seen your bank statement and wondered what that £80 has just gone too.

 One thing that is extremely important when selecting where you train is the community within the gym environment.
 It is important to ask yourself whether you get results best from your training if you feel a part of something and therefore enjoy attending.
 From our experience at SPC, this separates us from the rest.

 Training in a community of like-minded people can have a noticeable effect on your performance, but it will also greatly affect your experience in the gym.
 What’s most important is finding a gym that places emphasis on their community.
 You want to go somewhere that places a premium on building a culture where people want to workout and want to spend their time.
 More importantly, though, you want to feel empowered and encouraged by the staff and other members.
 The community at the gym involves more than just the people there.
 It’s a word that wraps up the overall feeling and experience of the gym.
 You should leave feeling that the experience was welcoming, friendly, fun and inspiring.
 Most importantly, whether you personal or group train, you should feel that experience helps you get closer to achieving your goals.

 Community Builds Accountability